Single-Arm Medicine Ball Push-Up

 Single-Arm Medicine Ball Push-Up Overview

 The Single-Arm Medicine Ball Push-Up is a challenging exercise that combines upper body strength, core stability, and balance.
-Its unique unilateral focus helps correct muscle imbalances while challenging your core.
 By elevating one hand on a medicine ball, this advanced push-up variation targets the chest, shoulders, and triceps while demanding increased core and stabilizer muscle engagement.

 How to Perform the Single-Arm Medicine Ball Push-Up